-This 2020/21 Annual Operating Plan (AOP) is the second of the three-year strategic period 2019-2022 which provides a blueprint outlining AWI's objectives with clear deliverables.
+This 2021/22 Annual Operating Plan (AOP) is the third of the three-year strategic period 2019-2022 which provides a blueprint outlining AWI's objectives with clear deliverables.
 In demonstrating value to Australian woolgrowers, the investment targets and measurement metrics set out in this plan are wherever possible an annualised subset of the three-year targets in AWI's Strategic Plan.
-The lower wool levy rate coupled with the impact of the drought and COVID-19 have reduced the revenue for the coming financial year, however AWI will prudently utilise its cash reserves accrued over the preceding years to lessen the financial impact on our projects as we work to increase the profitability and support the sustainability of the Australian wool industry.